 If a student is found responsible for violation(s) of this policy, action will be taken to repair harm.
 Administrative actions may be taken to prevent further harm and to keep the University community safe.
-A list of possible outcomes can be found here: https://jcu.edu/about-us/administrative-offices/dean-of-students/studentconduct-community-standards/disciplinary-actions.
+A list of possible outcomes can be found here.
 Also, Student Affairs has established requirements for University social events with alcohol.
 Those requirements are available under the Alcoholic Beverage Policy here.